mariopineda/drpineda.ca/_posts/2014-02-16-Robots-in-primary-grade-mathematics.md

 <p><tt>
 turn 90 degrees to the left
 </tt></p>.
-In reality, however, it might turn out that an uneven surface or extra grippy tires will interact with the turning robot changing the actual angle the robot ends up turning.
-This is authentic problem solving.
+In reality, however, it might turn out that an uneven surface or extra grippy tires  interact (or interfere, if you will) with the turning robot changing the actual angle the robot ends up turning.
+This is authentic problem solving, while the theory can give you a prediction (the robot should turn 90 degrees to the left), interactions with the physical world requires the predictions to be adjusted.
 </dd>

 <dt>Reasoning</dt>